Request for Information

 - Technical risk

-Fans and blowers - Technologies that improve fan energy performance for new and/or retrofit applications.
+Fans and blowers - Technologies that improve fan energy performance.

 Water conservation and reuse - Technologies and processes that reduce water usage or reuse water resources.